enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/distortions/functions.md

 <|glyph@trickster:templates|trick-id=trickster:closure,title=Closure Stratagem|>

-spell, [spell, any]... -> spell spell, {spell: any} -> spell
+spell, [pattern, any]... -> spell spell, {pattern: any} -> spell

 ---

-Replaces any occurrence of any of the latter spell's patterns inside the first spell with the fragment immediately following them.
+Replaces any occurrence of any of the patterns inside the first spell with the fragment immediately following them.

 ;;;;;